MaironGallas/Study_Exercises/README.md

 The returned format must be correct in order to complete this challenge.
 Don't forget the space after the closing parentheses!

+`Detect Pangram`

+A pangram is a sentence that contains every single letter of the alphabet at least once.
+For example, the sentence "The quick brown fox jumps over the lazy dog" is a pangram, because it uses the letters A-Z at least once (case is irrelevant).

+Given a string, detect whether or not it is a pangram.
+Return True if it is, False if not.
+Ignore numbers and punctuation.